 Digital Signal Processing (DSP) is at the heart of almost all modern technology.
-This course introduces the fundamentals of DSP systems, including properties of discrete- time linear systems, digital filter design, sampling and reconstruction, A/D and D/A conversion, quantization, discrete-time Fourier analysis, spectral analysis, sample-rate conversion, FFT and fast convolution, filter structures and realizations, and multi-rate DSP and filter banks.
-The course also discusses applications of DSP in areas such as speech/audio processing, autonomous vehicles and software radio.
-It includes a project related to implementations of DSP applications on embedded processors.
+This course introduces the fundamentals of DSP systems, including properties of discrete-time linear systems, digital filter design, sampling and reconstruction, A/D and D/A conversion, quantization, discrete-time fourier analysis, spectral analysis, sample-rate conversion, FFT and fast convolution, filter structures and realizations, and multirate DSP and filter banks.
+The course also discusses applications of DSP in areas such as speech/audio processing and includes a project to implement one such application.
 Prerequisite: EECE 340.